Rams’ Super Bowl win was thrilling yet didn’t compare with rest of wild NFL postseason

 Seattle might not be as far away as people think.
 I’m not saying the team can go 14-3 and run away with the division, but the league is designed that just about any squad above .500 is a threat.
 We saw it this season.
 We see it all the time.

 The parity extends beyond the playoffs.
-We saw a 1-11-1 Lions squad beat Arizona, which was in first-place in the NFC West.
+We saw a 1-11-1 Lions squad beat Arizona, which was in first place in the NFC West.
 We saw a Saints team — which ended up missing the playoffs — shut out Tom Brady and cost him an MVP award.

 Plus, the final game of the regular season mattered for about two-thirds of the league’s teams, as all were jockeying for position in the seedings or trying to sneak into the postseason.
 And when the then 2-14 Jaguars beat the then 9-8 Colts to send Indianapolis home?
 That’s all you needed to know about the NFL this year.